OctopusDeploy/blog/blog/2022-q3/get-started-containers/index.md

 - Pull the image from its repository
 - Deploy the image to a newly spun-up container on your hosting service

-## Something to deploy (why not try the Octopus Underwater App?)
+## Deploying the Octopus underwater app

-If you're looking to experiment with containerization but have nothing suitable to deploy, we've got you covered!
+If you want to experiment with containerization but have nothing suitable to deploy, we've got you covered.

-The [Octopus Underwater App](https://github.com/OctopusSamples/octopus-underwater-app) is a simple JavaScript app to help you test containerization with different service providers.
+The [Octopus underwater app](https://github.com/OctopusSamples/octopus-underwater-app) is a simple JavaScript app to help you test containerization with different service providers.

 ![The Octopus Underwater App](octopus-underwater-app.png)

 ## Seeing how it all works

-Octopus's own Terence Wong wrote an excellent [container deployment guide](https://octopus.com/blog/deploying-java-app-docker-google-azure) in our recent CI series, showing how all these concepts fit together.
+Terence wrote an excellent [container deployment guide](https://octopus.com/blog/deploying-java-app-docker-google-azure) in our recent CI series, showing how these concepts fit together.

 His guide walks you through a complete pipeline, including:

-- Cloning the Octopus Underwater App's GitHub repository
+- Cloning the Octopus underwater app's GitHub repository
 - Building a Docker image
 - Adding the image to Google Cloud's registry and repository services
 - Deploying from Google Cloud Registry to an Azure Kubernetes cluster